Pay Equity: Small Business Guide to Equal Pay for Equal Work

 To ensure equal pay for jobs with similar duties, compare salaries across departments, locations, and your industry.
 Where gaps are identified, review your practices and make any necessary compensation adjustments.

-Detecting and preventing wage discrepancies takes work—you must set regular audits to ensure your company is achieving your pay equity goals.
+Detecting and preventing wage discrepancies takes work—you must set regular annual audits to ensure your company is achieving your pay equity goals.
 During these audits, it’s vital that you collect relevant data to ensure you’re meeting pay equity laws.

 Bottom Line